 Please refer to the National portfolio 2015-18 application guidance for more information on the following points.

 We strongly recommend all applicants read Great art and culture for everyone, our refreshed 10-year strategy.
-As per our assessment criteria, applications for National portfolio funding will be assessed in terms of the contribution they can make to the goals set out in our strategy, so it is very important that you think about how your organisation relates to these goals and what it will do to contribute towards them.
+As per our assessment criteria, applications for National portfolio funding were assessed in terms of the contribution they can make to the goals set out in our strategy, so it was very important that they thought about how their organisation relates to these goals and what it will do to contribute towards them.
 More information can be found in the National portfolio 2015-18 application guidance.

 Equality and the Creative case for diversity